Knemidokoptic Mange (Scaly Leg and Beak Disease) in Birds

 By Gregory Rich, DVM; Rick Axelson, DVM

-While many owners believe parasites are common causes of skin disorders and feather loss in birds, this not always the case.
-However, knemidokoptic mange, also called "cere mites" or "scaly face and leg mite" is a relatively common disorder of the beak and/or feet of several species of small pet birds.
+Knemidokoptic mange, also called “cere mites” or “scaly leg and beak mite,” is a relatively common disorder of the beak and/or feet in several species of small pet birds.
+Knemidokoptic mange is caused by a microscopic mite called Knemidokoptes pilae (also spelled Cnemidocoptes).

-What species of birds are usually infected?
+What bird species are usually infected?

 How can I tell if my bird is infected?

-There are certain types of lesions that occur in birds with this infection.
-The lay term for knemidokoptic mange is "scaly leg and face disease."
-Large amounts of honeycombed-looking scales and crusts can be seen on the bird's beak, cere (the area on the face for the nasal openings), eyes, and/or legs.
-Severely affected birds generally have very long, crusty upper beaks and thick, crusty toes.
-The infestation can also involve the skin around the eyes, vent (where the bird defecates), and uropygial gland (also called the oil or preening gland).
+Severely affected birds generally have long, malformed, crusty upper beaks and thick, crusty toes.
+The infestation can also involve the skin around the eyes, vent (where the bird defecates), and uropygial gland (also called the oil or preen gland).

 How did my bird become infected?